 - Luxury hotels and resorts: Qualify for an upgrade, complimentary breakfast, and other perks at participating hotels.

 - Mastercard Priceless Cities: This program lets you book memorable VIP experiences, special promotions, and more in various cities around the globe.

 - Priceless Golf: Check for exclusive golf offers and experiences with the PGA Tour.

-- Advanced Identity Protection: Qualify for credit monitoring, ID theft resolution services, and alerts that can help you notice fraudulent purchases made to your account.
+- Advanced Identity Protection: Qualify for credit monitoring, ID-theft resolution services, and alerts that can help you notice fraudulent purchases made to your account.

-World Elite Mastercard: How it Works
+World Elite Mastercard: How It Works

-World Elite Mastercard products offer a few more perks and benefits in comparison to other Mastercards, although potentially, there’s also a higher annual fee.
+World Elite Mastercard products offer a few more perks and benefits in comparison to other Mastercards, although there's potentially also a higher annual fee.

-In addition to the benefits offered by the World Mastercard, you’ll receive the following additional benefits as a cardholder:
+In addition to the benefits offered by the World Mastercard, you’ll receive the following benefits as a cardholder:

 - Lyft credit: When you take 5 Lyft rides in a month, you’ll receive a $10 Lyft credit.